Why Do Dogs Bark? 10 Dog Barks Translated

-Unless you’re the proud of owner of a Basenji (the non-barking dog breed) there is every chance that once in a while your dog lets rip with a bark or barking session and you have no idea what they’re trying to say.
-Well wonder no more, we explain the common reasons behind 10 different dog barks….
+Unless you're the proud of owner of a Basenji (the non-barking dog breed) there is every chance that once in a while your dog lets rip with a bark or barking session and you have no idea what they're trying to communicate to you, why do dogs bark?
+Have they heard something you didn't?
+Do they need to go out?
+Or are there aliens landing which we need to know about?
+Well wonder no more, we explain the common reasons behind 10 different dog barks....

 2. Barking in rapid strings of three or four with pauses in between, midrange pitch: “I suspect that there may be a problem or an intruder near our territory.
 I think that the leader of the pack should look into it.”